-We support measures, including the adoption of an “equity impact tool,” to ensure any proposed legislation or regulations advances equity and justice.
+We support the development and adoption of an equity impact tool by which lawmakers can request formal examinations of the impacts of proposed bills to ensure the legislation advances equity and justice.

 Current Georgia Legislation: